African Space Policy & Strategy

 The documents provide a framework for Africa’s space priorities, programmes and partnerships.
 The African Space Agency (AfSA), with headquarters in Egypt, was then established in 2018, to implement the African outer space programme.
 In 2024, the African Space Council (ASC) was constituted.

 This course is a thorough examination of Africa’s space sector and ecosystem, within the context of the global space economy.
-It contains lectures and discussions on the conceptualisation, drafting process and content analysis of the African Space Policy and Strategy; adoption and implementation of the continental space programme and national space programmes; and the African space innovation ecosystem.
+It contains lectures and discussions on the conceptualisation, drafting process and content analysis of the African Space Policy and Strategy; adoption and implementation of the continental space programme; and the African space innovation ecosystem.
 These are examined within the context of the present and future international space governance system and global space economy.
+Selected national space policies and programmes are also examined as well as the commercial ecosystem.

-Through this course, participants will gain knowledge and insights into economics, public policy, law and governance, especially as pertains to the African space ecosystem.
+Through this course, participants will gain knowledge and insights into economics, public policy, law and governance, especially as pertains to the space sector.

 The course will be facilitated by experts including former members of the AUSWG and staff of the African Union Commission (AUC).